humehe/VSAT-Syn/README.md

 VSAT-3D can then be used to measure the line flux emission of these synthetic datacubes.
 By fixing _nz=1_ it possible to geenerate synthetic images, and tthen measdure tthiier flux with VSAT-2D.

 ## Dependencies
-Currently VSAT works only with astropy 2.0 as it relies on pyraf continuum task for continuum normalization.
-However a new version will be released dropping this dependency.
+Currently VSAT works only with astropy 2.0 & python 2.7.
+However a new version will be soon released compatible witth python 3.X
  - [astropy](https://www.astropy.org)
  - [bottleneck](https://pypi.org/project/Bottleneck/)
  - [pandas](https://pandas.pydata.org)